HomePolitics and Current AffairsExplainer: What Are the Key Points in Supreme Court Verdict on Electoral...

 The Court concluded that the scheme's anonymous nature infringes upon the right to information, thus impeding free speech and expression under Article 19(1)(a) of the Constitution.

-“Electoral Bonds Scheme, proviso to 29(1)(c) as amended by Section 139 of Income Tax Act and Section 13(b) as amended by Finance Act 2017 is violative of Article 19(1)(a),” the judgment said.
+“Electoral Bonds Scheme, proviso to Section 29(1)(c) as amended by Section 139 of Income Tax Act and Section 13(b) as amended by Finance Act 2017 is violative of Article 19(1)(a),” the judgment said.

 The judgment underscored the potential for abuse inherent in the scheme, highlighting concerns over its propensity to tilt the electoral playing field in favour of the ruling party and foster quid pro quo arrangements between donors and political entities.
 The Central government in its counter-affidavit maintained that the electoral bonds scheme is transparent.
 In March 2021, the apex court had dismissed an application seeking a stay on the scheme

 The Supreme Court's decision not only nullifies the Electoral Bond scheme but also mandates immediate corrective measures to address the systemic deficiencies plaguing political finance.
 The bench directed State Bank of India (SBI) to cease the issuance of Electoral Bonds with the immediate effect.
 The top court instructed SBI to furnish comprehensive details of the political parties that received Electoral Bonds since April 12, 2019, and all the particulars received and submit them to the Election Commission of India by March 6.
 The details that the SBI will furnish will disclose details of each electoral bond encashed by the political parties, which shall include the date of encashment and the denomination of the electoral bond.
 The court asked Election Commission to publish the details of Electoral Bonds on its official website by March 13.
 Data presented in the Lok Sabha indicates that Electoral Bonds worth approximately ₹16,518 crores were purchased from the State Bank of India in 30 tranches.
-During the just concluded session, Minister of State in the Finance Pankaj Chaudhry, in a written reply presented the data in Loksabha: “The total value of Electoral Bonds purchased (Phase-I to Phase –XXX) from State Bank of India is about ₹16,518 crores.”
+During the just concluded Budget session, Minister of State in the Finance Ministry Pankaj Chaudhry, in a written reply presented the data in Loksabha: “The total value of Electoral Bonds purchased (Phase-I to Phase –XXX) from State Bank of India is about ₹16,518 crores.”
 The Government of India paid around ₹8.57 crore to the SBI for issuance and redemption commissions, along with about ₹1.90 crore to the Security Printing & Minting Corporation of India Ltd (SPMCIL).

 Here's a breakdown of what the judgment entails: